hiking

 Easy.

 No need to take the car if you want to get from the centre of La Rosière to Les Eucherts : it's a short walk through the forest !
-This pedestrian path, lit at night, about a kilometer in length, is easy going.
+This pedestrian path, illuminated at night, and about a kilometer long in length, is easy going.
 Perfect for digestive strolls.

 La Rosière certainly deserves its nickname “Balcony of the Tarentaise”, with its breathtaking 180° views of the valley and Mont Pourri.